NBISweden/workshop-reproducible-research/pages/git/git-7-working-remotely.md

 ```bash
 git clone git@github.com:user/git_tutorial.git .
 ```

+Again, make sure to replace `user` with your GitHub user name.

 Notice the dot at the end of the command above, which will put the clone into the current directory, instead of creating a new directory with the same name as